btcfoundationedcom/btcfoundationedcom.github.io/proposals/heartbleedmitigation.md

 and it will prompt you Y/n at some point in the process, you want to type Y:

 Mac / OSX: brew upgrade openssl
+For OSX users, it is recommended to also see more detailed instructions [here](http://sgeb.me/articles/macosx-and-openssl-heartbleed/#updating-the-openssl-libs-on-mac-os-x).

 Debian / Ubuntu: sudo apt-get update && sudo apt-get upgrade (Once that's all done, for Ubuntu, read and check [this](http://askubuntu.com/questions/444702/how-to-patch-the-heartbleed-bug-cve-2014-0160-in-openssl/444829#444829).)